 How can you know if you’re in the 75% that will have unchanged Medicare Part B premiums or the “other” 25%?
 One of the following three circumstances puts you into the “other” 25%:

-- You don’t have Medicare Part B premiums withheld from your Social Security checks;
+- You don’t have Medicare Part B premiums deducted from your Social Security checks;

 So, what’s too much money?
-Medicare Part B premiums start to increase when your income is $85,000 for single filers, or $170,000 for joint tax filers.
-At this level, your Part B premium will increase to $110.50 per month, an increase of roughly 15% over 2009’s cost.
-Incidentally, this is the same premium that you can expect to pay if your income is not the factor but rather one of the first two circumstances applies to you.
+Medicare Part B premiums start to increase when your income is more than $85,000 for single filers, or $170,000 for joint tax filers.
+At this level, your Part B premium will increase by $54.10 per month, an increase of roughly 40% over the standard 2019 premium of $135.50.

 Summary